yarwest/Yet-Another-Coding-Guideline/README.md

 There are a lot of things that can be said about JavaScript, I’ll try to keep it limited.

 ### General
-The code is to be indented with a single tab charachter with a width of 4 spaces.
+The code is to be indented with a single tab character with a width of 4 spaces.
 The opening bracket of a code block is supposed to be on the same line as the signature.
 All variables and function names should be written in camel casing.
 Example:
 ```javascript
 function exampleFunction() {